Accelerating Clinical Evidence Synthesis with Large Language Models: Introduction

 \section{Introduction}

-Clinical evidence is crucial for supporting clinical practices and advancing new drug development.
+Clinical evidence is crucial for supporting clinical practices and advancing new drug development and needs to be updated regularly~\cite{elliott2021decision}.
 It is primarily gathered through retrospective analysis of real-world data or through prospective clinical trials that assess new interventions on humans.
-Researchers often conduct systematic reviews to consolidate evidence from various studies in the literature~\cite{field2010meta}.
-However, conducting a systematic literature review is expensive and time-consuming, requiring five experts to analyze 195 publications over 67 weeks on average~\cite{borah2017analysis}.
+Researchers usually conduct systematic reviews to consolidate evidence from various clinical studies in the literature~\cite{field2010meta,concato2017randomized}.
+However, this process is expensive and time-consuming, requiring an average of five experts and 67.3 weeks based on an analysis of 195 systematic reviews~\cite{borah2017analysis}.
 Moreover, the fast growth of clinical study databases means that the information in these published clinical reviews becomes outdated rapidly~\cite{hoffmeyer2021most}.
-This situation underscores the urgent need to streamline the systematic review processes to produce systematic and timely clinical evidence from the extensive medical literature~\cite{marshall2019toward}.
+For instance, PubMed has indexed over 35M citations and gets over 1M new citations annually~\cite{pubmednum}.
+This situation underscores the urgent need to streamline the systematic review processes to document systematic and timely clinical evidence from the extensive medical literature~\cite{marshall2019toward, elliott2021decision}.